ringo-framework/ringo/docs/source/start.rst

         Defaults to the current domain and all subdomains (is automatically determined by the server).
 The scope of the cookie will bound to a specific domain.

+security.cookie_domain_wildcard
+        Defaults to `true` An auth_tkt cookie will be generated for the wildcard domain.
+If your site is hosted as example.com this will make the cookie available for sites underneath example.com such as www.example.com.

 security.cookie_name
         Defaults to 'auth_tkt'.
 Needs to be set in case you have multiple ringo applications on the same server.